Dvořák's New World Symphony

 Aaron Garber, conducting

-Dvořák’s best-known symphony (From the New World) was written in 1893.
-Inspired by Native American and African American musical features, his desire was to create a new national style of art music for the U.S.
+Antonin Dvořák’s best known work, New World Symphony, will headline the second half of the concert.
+The work was premiered in 1893 in Carnegie Hall.
+Inspired by Native American and African-American musical features, it was Dvořák’s desire to create a new national style of art music for the U.S.

 Ticket prices (plus venue fee):